 The simplest version is shredded cabbage mixed with salt to draw out water.
 This causes the fermentation process to begin.
 While cabbage is very popular, there are many varieties of kraut including the Korean version, kimchi.
 This is usually spicy and can be made with a number of ingredients including radish, chilli and Korean cabbage.

-It’s the lactic acid that is the key to the tangy taste in sauerkraut.
+It’s the lactic acid that is the key to the tangy taste in sauerkraut and fermented food.
 Up to a point, the longer vegetables are fermented, the more bacteria multiply, the more carbohydrates are consumed and the more lactic acid is produced.
 It is the bacteria that proliferate at this stage.
 These beneficial bacteria populate our gut and are so beneficial to help us digest fibre and absorb vitamins.

 However, many companies that sell sauerkraut sell a bland, non-tangy, almost sweetened version.
 This is because the sweet kraut is fermented for a short time which decreases manufacturing time.
 By decreasing manufacturing time, non-tangy kraut is cheaper to produce, even though other important benefits are also reduced.

-At Gutsy, we believe our sauerkraut has the longest fermentation of any commercially produced product of between two to four weeks.
+At Gutsy, we believe our sauerkraut and other fermented food has the longest fermentation of any commercially produced product of between two to four weeks.
 The expert fermenters at Gutsy know well that the time taken to ferment sauerkraut is the secret to its tanginess and associated good health benefits.

 But what exactly are the benefits?
 Let’s take a closer look at why eating properly-fermented sauerkraut is beneficial for our health and wellbeing.